 Mr. Soule is a combat Veteran of the United States Navy, having served his last deployment during the 2004 Battle of Fallujah.
 He is the recipient of numerous awards and commendations, including the Iraq Campaign Medal with the Eagle Globe and Anchor and campaign star for participation in combat operations.
 He currently lives in New Boston, N.H. with his wife Bonnie and their daughter Isabella.

 Assistant Business Manager

-As an 18 year Union member in the Central Office Equipment Installation department, Todd continually strives to become a better union member and be more involved.
+As a 20 year Union member in the Central Office Equipment Installation department, Todd continually strives to become a better union member and be more involved.
 In concert with Business Manager Soule, Todd believes that an educated union member can better serve their local, and he leads by example.
 He currently holds an Associate’s degree in Telecommunications Science, is working towards his Bachelors in Information Technology, and is a Rated Technician.